aclarke211/renamer/to-do/to-do.md

   - Need to use **fs.stat** or similar to get the filetype of each file read.

 ## Nice to Have

+- Visual progress bar when renaming files, not just [2 / 10] etc.

 - Generate video thumbnail (.gif) for found files.